psajaev1/CIS450Project/README.md

 Bram Bruno, Paul Wei Zou, Phillip Sajaev, Paula Scanlan

-Page 1: Get flights to Country with less than X amount of Covid cases \n Page 2: Get flights that are available from source country to destination country, list all flights \n Page 3: Get all airports from a country that is clicked on \n Page 4: Get airlines that only fly from countries with GDP in range [X,Y] \n Page 5: Get flights from Philadelphia to a country with specific parameters\n
+Page 1: Get flights to Country with less than X amount of Covid cases \
+Page 2: Get flights that are available from source country to destination country, list all flights \
+Page 3: Get all airports from a country that is clicked on \
+Page 4: Get airlines that only fly from countries with GDP in range [X,Y] \
+Page 5: Get flights from Philadelphia to a country with specific parameters\

 Motivation for the idea/description of the problem the application solves